devGod1994/devGod1994/README.md

-### Hi there, I'm [Senior Web && Mobile && TradingView Platform Integration Developer] 👋
+### Hi there, I'm [Senior Web && Mobile && TradingView Platform && Desktop App Developer] 👋

-In my 6+ years of professional experience, I have been working relentlessly to help my customers turn their ideas into working and successful applications through designing, developing, and delivering quality software.
+In my 9+ years of professional experience, I have been working relentlessly to help my customers turn their ideas into working and successful applications through designing, developing, and delivering quality software.
 I make myself available around the clock so I can respond quickly and efficiently to problems as they arise.
 I handle every aspect of software development and have a very diverse skill set.
 My passion lies in developing web and mobile applications with Python, JavaScript, SQL Database, and DevOps.
 I am so passionate about what I do that I spend a lot of time learning about new techniques and platforms for web development.
 I learn something new every day!